SageHourihan/clermont-demo/README.md

 # clermont-demo

-This is a **static demo** of  **Claremont** , a marine vessel tracking tool.
+This is a **static demo** of  **Clermont** , a marine vessel tracking tool.
 It showcases the interactive map and historical route features without requiring a backend.
 The demo is hosted on  **GitHub Pages**.

 ## Live Demo